 Getting Off the Beaten Path in Ho Chi Minh City (Saigon), Vietnam

-Even though I grew up in Ho Chi Minh City (Saigon), it never fails to amaze me how quickly the city has changed the past 10 years.
-I was raised in Vietnam until the age of 15, before I moved to Australia, and back then Saigon was a very different place to live.
-I returned to my roots as an expat in 2016, and since then have spent time rediscovering this incredible country.
+Even though I grew up in Ho Chi Minh City (Saigon), it never fails to amaze me how quickly the city has changed in the past 10 years.
+I was raised in Vietnam until the age of 15 before I moved to Australia.
+Back then Saigon was a very different place to live.
+I returned to my roots as an expat in 2016 and since then have spent time rediscovering this incredible country.

-Although it is more commercialised nowadays with global food chains starting to leave their foot prints here, Saigon is still such a special city with so many different experiences to offer you, and in order to discover some of its hidden gems you will have to venture off the beaten track from time to time.
-It is really fun to explore the city on your own in order to find these diamonds in the rough, but if you don’t have much time, here are a few to get you started!
+It is really fun to explore the city on your own in order to find these diamonds in the rough.
+But if you don’t have much time, here are a few to get you started!